whittlem/pycryptobot/README.md

 This will analyse all the completed buy/sell trade pairs to give stats on todays trades, the trades over the last 7 days, the trades over the last 30 days, and all-time trades.

-An optional flag of --statstartdate can be given to ignore all trades that happened before a specified date.
+An optional flag of --statstart_date can be given to ignore all trades that happened before a specified date.
 The date must be of the format: yyyy-mm-dd. e.g.

-    python3 pycryptobot.py --stats --statstartdate 2021-6-01
+    python3 pycryptobot.py --stats --statstart_date 2021-6-01

 To get the stats from all your bots, another optional flag of --statgroup can be used.
 This takes a list of markets and merges the results into one output. e.g.